‘Saudi Idol’ Crowns Wedding Singer Hams Fekri as Season 1 Winner, Showrunner Talks Breaking Cultural Boundaries

 Wearing a veil is a matter of choice in Saudi Arabia, and in the Arab world in general.
 I know that maybe people don’t understand that.
 But it’s actually a choice, and it’s a cultural thing.
 So you can wear it, or you can not wear it.
 And when we did our casting, I would say about 30% of the women came veiled.

-Can you give ma an idea of the types of music on “Saudi Idol”?
+Can you give me an idea of the types of music on “Saudi Idol”?

 Since it’s “Saudi Idol” and the contestants are Saudi, obviously the majority of the music is Saudi music which has a particular style to it.
 It’s heavy on percussion.
 A lot of the songs on the show are Saudi.
 I would say the split is about 70/30 (70% Saudi, and 30% Arabic from elsewhere).
 So we take popular Saudi songs from the Saudi legends, whether they be Mohammed Abdu or Abadi Al-Johar, or Rabeh Saqer, and we create modern versions of their songs, and these young talents are singing them.
 But the contestants are not just singing Saudi songs, or re-engineered Saudi songs.
 They are also singing other very popular songs from the region — Egyptian songs, Lebanese songs, but always re-engineered for their voice and their vocal range